 This painting, Purple in the Back was painted in our back yard in Ashfield MA and done in 3 sittings of about 3 hours each.

-Sold, Private Collection, Amherst, MA
+Sold, Private Collection, Florence, MA

 This piece was painted in plein air returning to the same location on top of the mountain for about 2 to 3 hours a day for approximately 3 weeks, with some final touches in the studio.
 It was chosen as the “Featured Artist Gallery Collection” for WGBY Public Television, Springfield, MA

-Summit View West, 18″ x 24″, oil on canvas
+18″ x 24″, oil on canvas

-Clouds Passing Over the Summit, Cobra oil on 18″ x 24″ canvas
+Cobra oil on 18″ x 24″ canvas

 This piece was done as a demo for a fundraiser for the Kestrel Land Trust.
-It began with 2 hours at the Summit with an imprimatur mixture of Transparent Red Oxide and Prussian Blue, (makes a nice greenish grey).
+It began with 2 hours at the Summit with an imprimatura mixture of Transparent Red Oxide and Prussian Blue, (makes a nice greenish grey).
 Then “Finishing a Plein Air Painting in the Studio” was demonstrated that afternoon for 2 hrs at the R. Michelson Galleries in Northampton

-Summit Tonal Study, oil on canvas on panel, 8″ x 10″
+oil on canvas on panel, 8″ x 10″

 Though I don’t always work the same way each time I paint, (I am in a different space with perhaps different intentions each time, which will dictate many choices), many times I will begin a painting with an imprimitura, (the first color), covering the canvas with a mid tone, then removing the lights and adding in darker darks.
 Sometimes these are underpainting that I will then apply thicker impastos and glazes, etc. in the field, sometimes they are just studies, perhaps for a larger piece in the studio or sometimes, as in the next few pieces, I like them just the way they are and bring them to a level of finish in the field.

-Morning Walk, Rembrandt oil on 8″ x 16″ Fredrix all media canvas paint board.
+Rembrandt oil on 8″ x 16″ Fredrix all media canvas paint board.

 This and the one below are scenes in Ashfield just up the road from my home/studio on Apple Valley Rd that I pass all the time.
-Each done in a 2 – 3 hour session.
+Each done in a 3 hour session.

-Morning Light, Rembrandt on 8″ x 16″ Fredrix all media canvas paint board.
+Rembrandt on 8″ x 16″ Fredrix all media canvas paint board.

-On the Farm, Rembrandt oil on canvas on panel, 5″ x 7″
+Rembrandt oil on canvas on panel, 5″ x 7″

 This is a little study of a scene on rt.112 in Ashfield that I always drive by.

-The Conversation, Rembrandt oil on canvas on panel, 5″ x 7″
+Rembrandt oil on canvas on panel, 5″ x 7″

 One of the many views in Hadley that I love to paint.
 Used to pass this one a lot driving the kids to the Hartsbrooke School.
 They would always complain, when they saw me grab my camera, sketchbook and paint kit – “We’re going to be late for school again!”

-Farm on 112, oil on canvas, Rembrandt oil on canvas on panel, 5″ x 7″
+oil on canvas, Rembrandt oil on canvas on panel, 5″ x 7″

-Storm Moving By, Cobra oil on 8″ x 16″ Fredrix all media canvas paint board.
+Cobra oil on 8″ x 16″ Fredrix all media canvas paint board.

-This began as a blue and grey imprimitura in the one morning in the Adirondacks, I was with a group of painters (with Eric Rhoads and his Publishers Invitational) and this storm came sweeping by in the distance as the sun came out.
-It was time to pack it up and move to the next location, I didn’t have time to put in the sunlight but it nagged me from the corner of the studio for months wondering if I should ad it to what felt like a good monochromatic painting.
+This began as a blue and grey imprimatura one morning in the Adirondacks, I was with a group of painters (with Eric Rhoads and his Publishers Invitational) and this storm came sweeping by in the distance as the sun came out.
+It was time to pack it up and move to the next location, I didn’t have time to put in the sunlight but it nagged me from the corner of the studio for months wondering if I should add it to what felt like a good monochromatic painting.
 One day I took out a sheet of acetate and put it over the canvas to see what it would look like if I painted in the sunlight and sparkle – glad I did!

-All Grown Up, Rembrandt oil on panel, 5″ x 7″
+Rembrandt oil on panel, 5″ x 7″

 Sometimes we think we need to search the world to find inspiration when it is always right under our nose, (not dissing travel, always good to help “wake up the eyes”).
 I was planning to drive around to find a place to paint when I walked out of the house and saw the morning light hitting the old playhouse, ( I had been trying to get my son to weed back around it for days, was happy he had’t). – A nostalgic morning of painting that day.